-With the support of the O'Shaughnessy Foundation Endowment for Excellence in K-12 Research, the O’Shaughnessy Fellows program equips dynamic English Language Arts teachers with the skills and scholarship to become literacy leaders in their school communities.
-The O’Shaughnessy Fellows program further empowers those teachers who believe that literacy changes lives, teachers who seek long-term, transformative professional development that will have a measurable impact on their students.
-To this end, the program exposes fellows to broad best practices, but also asks participants to develop research questions that are relevant to their particular students.
+Thanks to the generous support of the O'Shaughnessy Foundation Endowment for Excellence in K-12 Research, the O’Shaughnessy Fellows program equips dynamic English Language Arts teachers with the skills and scholarship to become literacy leaders in their school communities.
+The O’Shaughnessy Fellows program empowers teachers who believe that literacy changes lives and who seek long-term, transformative professional development to have a positive measurable impact on their students.
+The program exposes fellows to research based best practices and supports Fellows in developing collaborative literacy focused action research projects relevant to their particular students.

 Long-Term Professional Development for the Practicing Teacher

-Each summer, the University of Notre Dame invites a cohort of 10 O’Shaughnessy Fellows to an on-campus institute.
-Some of the nation’s leading English professors provide coaching in high-impact instructional practices and guidance in conducting research projects.
-Perhaps most importantly, the summer summit encourages fellows to build an “O’Shag Family”—a community of like-minded English teachers who are deeply committed to improving their students’ lives through literacy.
+Each summer, the CLE invites a cohort of O’Shaughnessy Fellows to an on-campus institute.
+Some of the nation’s leading literacy scholars provide coaching in high-impact instructional practices and guidance in developing and implementing action research projects.
+The summer institute provides a community of like-minded ELA teachers who are deeply committed to improving their students’ lives through literacy.

-Throughout the year, O’Shaughnessy Fellows continue to grow as they work in Instructional Learning Communities (ILCs).
-In these groups, teachers meet online monthly with faculty and one another.
-They discuss pedagogical practices, research design, and how to gather and analyze research data.
+Throughout the year, O’Shaughnessy Fellows continue to grow as they work in Intellectual Learning Communities (ILCs).
+In these groups, teachers meet regularly online with faculty and one another to discuss pedagogical practices, research design, and how to gather and analyze research data.